Robert Lighthizer: Career

-After graduating from law school, Lighthizer joined Covington & Burling in Washington D.C. as an associate attorney.
+After graduating from law school, Lighthizer joined Covington & Burling in Washington, D.C. as an associate attorney.
 In 1978, Lighthizer left Covington & Burling to work for Senator Bob Dole (R-Kan.), who at the time was the Ranking Member of the Senate Finance Committee.
 When Dole became Chairman of the Finance Committee in 1981, Lighthizer became the committee's staff director and chief of staff.
+While working for the committee, he helped shepherd through President Ronald Reagan's tax cuts and Social Security reform.
 In the 1980s, Lighthizer hired fellow Georgetown Hoya Patrick Ewing as an intern.

 In 1983, during the administration of President Ronald Reagan, Lighthizer was nominated and confirmed to serve as Deputy U.S. Trade Representative under William Brock.
 During his tenure, Lighthizer negotiated over two dozen bilateral international agreements, including agreements on steel, automobiles, and agricultural products.
-As Deputy USTR, Lighthizer also served as Vice Chairman of the Board of the Overseas Private Investment Corporation.
+As Deputy USTR, Lighthizer also served as vice chairman of the board of the Overseas Private Investment Corporation.

 In 1985, Lighthizer joined the law firm Skadden, Arps, Slate, Meagher & Flom LLP (Skadden) as a partner.
 He practiced international trade law at Skadden for over 30 years, representing American workers and businesses ranging from manufacturing to financial services, agriculture, and technology.
 While at Skadden, Lighthizer worked to expand markets to U.S. exports and defended U.S. industries from unfair trading practices.
 He defended the steel industry in particular.

-Lighthizer served in a senior position in the 1988 presidential campaign of U.S. Senator Bob Dole.
+Lighthizer served in a senior position in the 1988 presidential campaign of U.S. senator Bob Dole.
 In 1996, he served as the treasurer of the Dole campaign.